Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Again, to prevent an infinite loop or some other issue, you’ve passed in an inline arrow function instead.
 It will receive a `name` value as an argument when the `Input` component calls this function, and you immediately call the `setDisplayName()` method to update the `displayName` value in `state`.

-Fantatsitic!!
+Fantastic!!
 Everything for this Greetings App is finished.
 Save everything and refresh the page in the browser to see it in action.
 Everything should look and behave as it did before.

 This refactoring process isn’t too painful, but you can see already how your `App` component is much smaller, much neater, and more modular.
 What you have now is a bunch of smaller components that contain their own logic and can be used throughout your app, as it grows and starts to expand with more sections.